rust-hosted-langs/book/booksrc/chapter-allocation-api.md

 }
 ```

-And finally, here is an overly simplistic object header struct and the `new()`
+And finally, here is a possible object header struct and the implementation of
-function from `AllocHeader`.
+`AllocHeader::new()`:

 ```rust
 struct NyHeader {